 Communication is important because radiologic technologists need to effectively relate and communicate with patients and other health care professionals.
 Communication with the patient is well established in the entry-level curricula.
 Therefore, this content focuses on expanding the knowledge base and skills necessary for interpersonal, internal, external and written communications.
-Additional emphasis is placed on respect and adapting to and supporting patient differences.
+Human diversity and respect are emphasized.